Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GT 440 3GB should theoretically be a lot superior to the Radeon HD 5570 in general. (explain)
+Memory BandwidthIn theory, the GeForce GT 440 3GB is 50% quicker than the Radeon HD 5570 in general, because of its greater data rate. (explain)

-Texel RateThe GeForce GT 440 3GB should be just a bit (approximately 10%) faster with regards to texture filtering than the Radeon HD 5570. (explain)
+Texel RateThe GeForce GT 440 3GB will be a little bit (about 10%) better at texture filtering than the Radeon HD 5570. (explain)

-Pixel RateIf using a high resolution is important to you, then the GeForce GT 440 3GB is superior to the Radeon HD 5570, by a large margin. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GT 440 3GB is superior to the Radeon HD 5570, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison